jjoyce1000/Getting-and-Cleaning-Data-Course-Project/README.md

     + ./UCI HAR Dataset/activity_labels.txt
     + ./UCI HAR Dataset/features.txt

-This project includes merges and manipulates various data sets that were collected from wearable computing accelerometer measurements as described here:  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+This project merges and manipulates various data sets that were collected from wearable computing accelerometer measurements as described here:  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

 This script also utilizes and loads the dplyr package to aid in the manipulation and cleaning of the raw data.